alexjomin/victron-display/readme.md

 #### Socket

-You will need a `JST PH 4` female socket to conntect your Victron device to the Raspberry
+You will need a `JST PH 4` female socket to connect your Victron device to the Raspberry

 <img src="doc/img/plug.jpg"  width="200" />